kaoDev/kalleott.de/src/courses/iot/iot-and-the-cloud.md

 - replace any account information in your code with environment variables
 - prepare your mqtt-server project folder for git and heroku
 - create a new heroku app
-- run you application on heroku
+- run your application on heroku